SBDI/agentic-rag/README.md

 ### Troubleshooting
 - **Docker Connection Refused**: Ensure `pgvector` container is running (`docker ps`).
+- **Container Name Conflict**: If you get an error about the container name already in use, see the instructions in the "Run PgVector" section.
 - **Groq API Errors**: Verify that the `GROQ_API_KEY` is set and valid.
 - **Embedding Model Issues**: If you encounter issues with the BGE embedder, ensure you have enough disk space for the model download (~1.3GB) and that your Python environment has the required dependencies installed.